MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

   Mono versions associated with Xamarin SDK versions on the **Hosted macOS** agent can be found [here](https://github.com/Microsoft/azure-pipelines-image-generation/blob/master/images/macos/macos-10.14-Readme.md#xamarin).

-  Note that this command does not select the Mono version beyond the Xamarin SDK.
+  This command does not select the Mono version beyond the Xamarin SDK.
 To manually select a Mono version, see instructions below.

   In case you are using a non-default version of Xcode for building your Xamarin.iOS or Xamarin.Mac apps, you should additionally execute this command line: